libvips/libvips/_posts/2018-07-26-What's-new-in-8.7.md

 title: What's new in 8.7
 ---

-libvips 8.7 is almost done!
-About another week.
+libvips 8.7 is finally done!

 This post summarizes what's new -- check the [ChangeLog](https://github.com/jcupitt/libvips/blob/master/ChangeLog)